cpe200-158-sec1-0547/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+		Answer: No because r4 r5 r6 r7 are havn't "new" but also are Fraction.
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+		Answer: No because case#1 it's build object first then replace r3 into this object of r3 and take objuct of r3 into r7 But case#2 it isn't built object it take r3 into r7.

 ## Expected Output: